 Digital Marketing Strategy

 A digital marketing strategy for a startup can be considered as a roadmap to build brand awareness online.
-It requires to create a cohesive plan for how to generate leads for your brand, products, and services to grow your business online.
+It requires creating a cohesive plan for how to generate leads for your brand, products, and services to grow your business online.

 Without a proper understanding of digital marketing, you will not be able to get your business.
 In fact, you’ll miss out on seeing a big picture of your potential customers and their pain points.

 How to create a digital marketing strategy for startups

 Not a single plan works for all.
 Your digital strategy for branding may vary from industry to industry based on your marketing objectives and other factors.